Veriqloud/ubqc_squidasm/README.md

     Choose between I, X, Y, Z, H, rot_X:angle:, rot_Y:angle:, rot_Z:angle: .
 I refers to identity gate, rotation angles are provided in the format $n/256$.
 Seperation between gates: Comma.
 Example Syntax (3 qubits): -i x,z,rot_x:30:
 - $\texttt{- h}$ for help

 Besides the running of a python file it's also possible to directly run the simulation as a python function in a jupyter notebook (see folder jupyter-notebook).
+In that case the aforementioned arguments are implemented as variables to a Python function.
 This provides a direct interface to run the UBQC simulation using custom circuits.

 ## 4. Changes from the old protocol
 For debugging reasons, in this section the changes from the original protocol in SimulaQron are introduced